xaeon7/Flow-Shop-Scheduling/ReadMe.md

 ## Credits

-This project was made possible with effort of three students:
+This project was made possible with the effort of three students:

 - [Aala Eddine Bousskoul](https://github.com/aalaebl)
 - [Ayoub Taoufik](https://github.com/taoufikayoub)